About Us

 The Ulster Youth Orchestra is proud to work alongside many of Northern Ireland’s finest musical organisations.

 The Hard Rain SoloistEnsemble is the only professional musical group in Northern Ireland to specialise in the performance of modern and contemporary repertoire.
-The UYO is proud to have an ongoing relevant and significant high quality partnership with the Hard Rain SoloistEnsemble to include contemporary music workshops and their Hard Rain Young Artist scheme.
+The UYO is proud to have an ongoing relevant and significant high quality partnership with the Hard Rain SoloistEnsemble to include annual contemporary music workshops and the Featured Young Artist scheme.